eoin-cr/JomBot/README.md

 # JomBot

-Does stuff and things
+Does stuff and things.

-Music player works, but I still need to implement a queue and seek feature.
+^(Aha oops didn't mean to wipe the entire repo rip all my commits)